Paubox blog: HIPAA compliant email made easy

 In 2014, the hospital was ordered to pay a $100,000 fine.
 Attorney General Martha Coakley said “The healthcare industry’s increased reliance on technology makes it more important than ever that providers ensure patients’ personal information and protected health information is secure.

 To prevent breaches like this from happening, hospitals must put in place and enforce reasonable technological and physical security measures.”
-The Boston hospital could have mitigated their liability if they had encrypted the stolen laptop so data was protected.
+The Boston hospital could have mitigated its liability if it had encrypted the stolen laptop so data was protected.

 Recently, Advocate Health Care Network in Illinois agreed to pay a settlement amount of $5.55 million and adopt a corrective action plan after multiple potential violations of HIPAA.